AvetBadalyan/Music-app-fullstack-practice/README.md

 Notes:

-- `GET /` is not implemented, so opening `http://localhost:3000/` in the browser returns `Cannot GET /`.
+- The backend only serves the API under `/api/*`.
+There is no `GET /` route, so opening `http://localhost:3000/` directly in the browser returns `Cannot GET /` — this is expected.
+The user-facing home page lives on the frontend at `http://localhost:5173/`.
 - Search endpoints use query parameters.
+- Genre creation uses raw JSON.
-- Artist, album, and genre creation use raw JSON bodies.
+- Artist, album and song creation use `multipart/form-data` because they accept file uploads (profile picture, cover image, audio file).
-- Song creation uses `multipart/form-data` because `audioFile` is required.
+- Every `:id` path parameter must be a valid UUID v4; the `validateId` middleware rejects malformed ids with a 400 error.
+- All responses are JSON; errors follow `{ "error": "...", "details": ... }` shape via the central error handler.

 ### API Route Groups

+Songs:

+- `POST   /api/songs` — create (multipart)
-- `GET/POST /api/songs`
+- `GET    /api/songs` — list all
-- `GET /api/songs/search`
+- `GET    /api/songs/search` — search by title
-- `GET /api/songs/:id`
+- `GET    /api/songs/:id` — get by id
+- `DELETE /api/songs/:id` — delete (also removes audio from Supabase)

+Artists:

-- `POST /api/artists`
+- `POST   /api/artists` — create (multipart)
+- `GET    /api/artists` — list all
-- `GET /api/artists/search`
+- `GET    /api/artists/search` — search by name
-- `GET /api/artists/:id`
+- `GET    /api/artists/:id` — get by id
+- `DELETE /api/artists/:id` — delete

+Albums:

+- `POST   /api/albums` — create (multipart)
-- `GET/POST /api/albums`
+- `GET    /api/albums` — list all
-- `GET /api/albums/:id`
+- `GET    /api/albums/:id` — get by id
+- `DELETE /api/albums/:id` — delete

+Genres:

+- `POST   /api/genres` — create (JSON)
-- `GET/POST /api/genres`
+- `GET    /api/genres` — list all
-- `GET /api/genres/:id`
+- `GET    /api/genres/:id` — get by id
+- `DELETE /api/genres/:id` — delete

 ## Postman Requests

 ### General Rules

-- For `GET /:id` routes, the `id` path parameter is required.
+- For `GET /:id` and `DELETE /:id` routes, the `id` path parameter must be a valid UUID v4.
 - For song creation, the request must be `multipart/form-data` because `audioFile` is required.
+- For artist creation, use `multipart/form-data` and attach `profilePicture` as a file (optional).
+- For album creation, use `multipart/form-data` and attach `coverImage` as a file (optional).
-- For artist, album, and genre creation, use raw JSON in Postman.
+- For genre creation, use raw JSON.
 - Search routes accept query parameters.
 Because the validation middleware merges query and body, query parameters are the cleanest option for `GET` requests.

 ### Artists